How to Become a Counselor in Mississippi

 - Abnormal psychology and psychopathology

-A growing number of colleges and universities now offer graduate programs in counseling in a hybrid and/or online format to accommodate busy, working professionals and those with geographical limitations.
-If on-campus study is inconvenient or even impossible, an online master’s degree in counseling may be right for you.
+A growing number of colleges and universities now offer graduate programs in counseling in hybrid or online formats to accommodate busy working professionals and those with geographical limitations.
+If on-campus study is inconvenient or even impossible, an online master's degree in counseling may be right for you.

-What Are the Examination Requirements to Become a Counselor in Mississippi?
+Examination Requirements to Become a Counselor in Mississippi

-Once you have completed an approved graduate degree in counseling, you must take and pass the National Counselor Examination for Licensure and Certification (NCE), which is administered by the National Board for Certified Counselors (NBCC).
+Once you've completed an approved graduate degree in counseling, you must take and pass the National Counselor Examination for Licensure and Certification (NCE), which is administered by the National Board for Certified Counselors (NBCC).

-After you have achieved a passing score on the NCE, you’ll apply to become a Provisional Licensed Professional Counselor (P-LPC) in Mississippi.
+After you achieve a passing score on the NCE, you'll apply to become a Provisional Licensed Professional Counselor (P-LPC) in Mississippi.
 You must be licensed as a P-LPC before you can begin accruing the supervised experience hours necessary to become a Licensed Professional Counselor.

-What Are the Supervised Experience Requirements to Become a Counselor in Mississippi?
+Supervised Experience Requirements to Become a Counselor in Mississippi

-You’ll be required to complete at least 3,000 experience hours in no less than 18 months under the guidance of a Board-approved qualified supervisor.
-At least 1,200 of the required hours must be in direct services with clients and/or psychotherapy service to clients, and 100 hours must include individual, face-to-face supervision.
+You'll be required to complete at least 3,000 experience hours in no less than 18 months under the guidance of a Board-approved qualified supervisor.
+At least 1,200 of the required hours must be in direct client services or psychotherapy services, and 100 hours must include individual, face-to-face supervision.

 Once the experience requirements are met, you can apply for licensure as an LPC.
 Once the Board approves your application, you'll qualify to take the National Clinical Mental Health Counseling Examination (NCMHCE) administered by the National Board for Certified Counselors.
 The Board will then issue you a license as a Mississippi professional counselor.

-Between 2018 and 2028, the number of jobs for substance abuse, behavioral disorder, and mental health counselors in Mississippi is projected to increase by 4.6%.
+Between 2022 and 2032, the number of jobs for substance abuse, behavioral disorder, and mental health counselors in Mississippi is projected to increase significantly.
+The state currently employs 2,220 mental health counselors, reflecting strong demand for qualified professionals in this field.

-Rehabilitation counselors, who work with clients with physical, mental, developmental, or emotional disabilities overcome challenges to live independently, earned a median salary of $35,130 in Mississippi as of May 2020.
-Seasoned pros with significant experience earn salaries that closely reflect the 90th percentile, which was $56,020 during this time.
+Rehabilitation counselors, who work with clients with physical, mental, developmental, or emotional disabilities to help them overcome challenges and live independently, earned a median salary of $34,820 in Mississippi as of May 2024.
+Experienced professionals in this specialty earn salaries that closely reflect the 90th percentile, which was $58,680.

 Schools with Degree Programs Accepting Students from Mississippi